attilammagyar/js80p/README.md

 measured in terms of beats instead.
 (This only works in hosts which provide tempo information to plugins.)

-Note: in order to prevent the memory that is allocated for delay buffers from growing arbitrarily large, JS80P will not go below 30 BPM for tempo synchronization.
+**Note**: in order to prevent the memory that is allocated for delay buffers from growing arbitrarily large, JS80P will not go below 30 BPM for tempo synchronization.

 ##### High-pass Filter Cutoff Frequency (HP F)